GeoSn0w/geosn0w.github.io/_posts/2018-12-2-Debugging-macOS-Kernel-For-Fun.md

 ```

 <b>NOTE:</b> Of course, when you wanna read a single register you don't have to run <code class="high">register read --all</code>, you can simply specify the register with <code class="high">register read <register></code> for example <code class="high">register read r13</code>.

 <B>Example 2: Changing the Kernel version and name when running <code class="high">uname -a</code></b>

 Time to do some real memory R/W to the kernel because we can.
-As you probably know, the command uname -a in the Terminal lists the name of the kernel, the version, the achitecture and the build date.
+As you probably know, the command <code class="high">uname -a</code> in the Terminal lists the name of the kernel, the version, the, and the build date.
 What if we change that to whatever we want?

-At frist, we have no idea where the kernel stores that information so we need to find that.
+At first, we have no idea where the kernel stores that information so we need to find that.
 To do that we can use any Disassembler like IDA Pro, Hopper Disassembler, Jtool, Binary Ninja, etc.

 I will use IDA Pro for this task.
-What we're going to do is to load the kernel.development file into IDA Pro and let IDA analyze it.
+What we're going to do is to load the kernel. development file into IDA Pro and let IDA analyze it.
 The analysis may take a while so please be patient.
 The Kernel ain't small.
 When IDA finishes, the output should look like this, more or less.
 You will know when IDA finished because it will say "AU: idle" in the left bottom corner.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/15067741/49339255-3afd2600-f5fd-11e8-9104-231c46548fa3.png"/>